lindbrook/cholera/docs/vignettes/tiles.polygons.md

 voronoiPolygons(): Tiles, Triangles and Polygons
 ================
 lindbrook
-2019-03-29
+2021-10-06

-`voronoiPolygons()` is a wrapper function that extracts the vertices of ‘deldir’ Delauny triangles and Dirichelet (Voronoi) tiles for use with functions like graphics::polygon().
+`voronoiPolygons()` is a wrapper function that extracts the vertices of ‘deldir’ Delaunay triangles and Dirichelet (Voronoi) tiles for use with functions like graphics::polygon().
 The function returns a list of data frames of vertices.
 This makes tasks like coloring tiles or triangles or counting cases within those tiles or triangles easier.